pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 Additionally, you'll learn how to organize your code by creating files and folders, to make small functions with a single purpose so that you can separate the concerns of your application, and how to put it all together so that you can run an application that feels seamless to the user.

-When building applications, common issues need to be solved, for example, how to take user input, read and write to files, or set up and use testing.
-Utilizing the tools, libraries, and frameworks will allow you to build more extensive and robust applications.
+When building applications, common issues need to be solved, for example, how to take user input, read and write data, or set up and use testing.
+Utilizing tools, libraries, and frameworks will allow you to build more extensive and robust applications.

 ## Learning Objectives